USD ($)

 India Rupee

-Introduction to data wrangling
+Introduction to Data Wrangling

-Lesson 15/31 | Study Time: 27 Min
+Lesson 15/32 | Study Time: 27 Min

-Data wrangling is the step that transforms raw, messy, and unstructured data into formats optimized for analysis, modeling, reporting, or visualization.
 While data cleaning focuses on correcting errors, data wrangling focuses on reshaping, restructuring, and enriching the dataset so it becomes analytically powerful.

 Data wrangling is a creative, iterative process—part engineering, part analysis, and part domain reasoning.
-When performed effectively, it elevates dataset usability and directly improves model performance.

 Reshaping Data

-Reshaping data involves reorganizing the structure of a dataset to make it more suitable for analytical objectives.
 Raw data is rarely structured exactly the way a data scientist needs it.
 You may receive it as a wide spreadsheet, nested JSON, log files, or a narrow long-format table.

 Reshaping techniques convert these structures into analytical formats compatible with statistical models, BI dashboards, and machine learning algorithms.